spotify/comet/README.md

 # Feature description
-Below are a bunch of features that are configurable per a alert source.
+Below are a bunch of features that are configurable per alert source.

    Email Customization: Each type of alert by customized per a alert source.
 You can put different instructions into the email depending on the alert.

    Batching: For every alert type we have a configurable batching time.
 This means we will wait to send out emails until that amount of time has passed.
 This is useful for scans that run at a set time and produce many alerts.
 A team will get a single email instead of a email for each problem.

    Snoozing: A alert for a single thing will only go out once over a configurable time span for each alert.
 This means you will not get a email every day about the same bug.

    Whitelisting: Developers can whitelist an alert.
 They can chose different reasons for whitelisting including because an alert is false positive or because they alert thing they were alerted about is an excepted business risk.

    Escalations: You can decide to whom and when to escalate alerts.
 For example some alerts you might want to escalate right away, others you might never want to excilate.
 To whom is a single static field.
 You can configure it so each alert owner gets escalated to for their own scanners.

 We have also build some plugins that are useful for tools that other people might also be using.

    GCP Pubsub: Right now we ingest the alerts through Google pubsub.
 If you are using GCP then you can use this plugin as the input plugin.

    Detectify: Detectify is a web scanning tool we use at Spotify.
 If you are also a customer then this will take the detectify alerts and send them into the comet pipeline.

    Forseti: This will take Forseti alerts and send them through comet.
 This allows tracking of metrics for comet.

 # Quick Start